suttyfd/week-1-challenge/README.md

 Description
 This is the Week 1 challenge.
+Refactoring Code.
 It involves viewing source code in HTML and modifying elements without changing the overall look of the website.
 We also created a new repository in github.

 Installation
 N/A